evilsoft/crocks/docs/src/pages/docs/crocks/Result.md

 doubleNumber('down')
 //=> Err "The value given was not a valid number"

-// isEvenOrOdd :: a -> String
+// isEvenOrOdd :: Number -> String
 const isEvenOrOdd = n =>
   n % 2 === 0 ?
 'Even' : 'Odd'